 Your email newsletter can include blog posts, industry news, new product announcements, events, and more.
-No matter what you include, it should be tailored to your business's offerings.
-The point is that you're proactively offering value to your customers by showering them in free content, rather than just soliciting them for additional purchases.
+No matter what you include, you should tailor content to your business's offerings.

+You can conduct social listening and follow keywords and hashtags related to your business, and this opens doors for proactive customer support on social media.
 For instance, if a customer tweets about how frustrated they are with how delayed their delivery is, you can immediately respond and offer a solution.
-After all, the longer a negative complaint is left unattended online, the more people will read it and make their own judgments about your company.

-It takes a lot for customers to commit to a company, so you should pat yourself on the back for each lifetime customer you've built.
+It takes a lot for customers to commit to a company, so you should pat yourself on the back for each lifetime customer you attract.
 However, you should never forget to show loyal customers how appreciative you are of their dedication and trust in your business.

 Examples of Proactive Customer Service